Indonesia Travel Information

 All visitors travelling to Indonesia will need a valid passport, with at least one open page.
 The passport needs to be valid for at least six months after the entry date and a proof of return ticket must be shown upon request.
-Indonesia plans to waive visas for nationals from the following countries: UK, USA, France and other European countries.
-This will be in effect as of 2015 but the exact date has not been released.
+You can stay in Indonesia without a visa for less than 30 days.

 Every country has their own set of custom regulations, and it is imperative that all visitors understand these rules and the repercussions of any actions which contradict said regulations.

 Travellers over the age of 18 may travel with the following items:

 - Tobacco products, 200 cigarettes, 25 cigars and 100 grams of tobacco.

 - Personal goods of up to US$250 per passenger or US$1,000 per family

 - Camera equipment and binoculars may be imported as long as they are carried out of the country upon departure.